 Access the following website for a map and dashboard of bond-funded projects.
+An overview can be found by reviewing materials provided to the PPS Bond Accountability Committee, found here.

 Benson Polytechnic HS Groundbreaking Celebration, August 7, 2021

 Roosevelt HS Phase 4 Construction, July 13, 2021